-For tank fans it is a familiar sight, regularly there are Panther wrecks around which one or two white boxes can be found.
+It is a familiar sight for German armour enthusiasts: one or two white boxes dotted around a Panther (or Tiger II) wreck.
 Usually these boxes seem to have been thrown down carelessly and are not in the best of shape.
 I began to wonder what the function of these boxes was and why they were thrown down there just like that.
 In this article we are going to talk some more about these “boxes”, which are in fact the air filters of the Panther’s engine, the Maybach HL 230 P 30.

 First of all I would like to mention two nice examples of Panther wrecks where the air filters are clearly visible.
 As you can see, the filters can be found in anything but their usual place – on top of the engine.

 From textile subcontractor…

 Our story begins in Ludwigsburg, Germany.
 It is January 1941 and the company Filterwerk Mann & Hummel GmbH is founded by Adolf Mann and Erich Hummel.
 Both men are entrepreneurs and managers of the Bleyle company.
 As a subcontractor, Bleyle did not succeed in obtaining the “Kriegswichtig” seal as indication that their work is important for the war effort: something that Mann and Hummel would have liked to see happen in order to guarantee the continued existence of their company.
 As a subcontractor, Bleyle has good contacts with the company Mahle KG, which manufactures, among other things, aircraft parts, engines and air filters.
 In contrast to Bleyle, the production of Mahle is considered to be crucial for Germany’s war machine.
 Because of this, Mahle is overloaded with orders from both the Wehrmacht and Luftwaffe.
 Since the production capacity at Mahle is fully utilized, Bleyle is approached to relieve the production.

 …to filter specialist